-Two of our directors, Michael N. Taglich and Robert F. Taglich, and their affiliates beneficially owned approximately 36.68% of our outstanding common stock as of June 15, 2017, including shares they may acquire upon conversion of Series A Preferred Stock (at the stated conversion price of \$4.92 per share), 8% Notes and May 2018 Notes, and the exercise of warrants and of options, and they will beneficially own approximately 21.70% of our outstanding common stock upon completion of this offering, after giving effect to the sale of 4,500,000 shares in this offering, the automatic conversion of approximately 1,294,441 shares of Series A Preferred Stock and the conversion of approximately \$1,940,907 principal amount of the May 2018 Notes upon completion of this offering (in each case, at a conversion price equal to \$1.50 per share, and the redemption of approximately \$463,501 aggregate principal amount of the May 2018 Notes at a redemption price equal to 100% of the principal amount thereof from the net proceeds of this offering.
+Two of our directors, Michael N. Taglich and Robert F. Taglich, and their affiliates beneficially owned approximately 33.25% of our outstanding common stock as of March 31, 2017, including shares they may acquire upon conversion of the Series A Preferred Stock and the 8% Notes and the exercise of warrants and of options.
 Accordingly, these directors have significant influence over the outcome of corporate actions requiring stockholder approval.
 The interests of these directors may be different from the interests of other stockholders on these matters.
 This concentration of ownership could also have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could reduce the price of our common stock.